Of all the reasons, why choose to learn French? Here you will find many genuine and compelling reasons why you should study.

 Below are 15 concrete and compelling reasons why you should consider learning the French language.

-1. Widely Spoken and lingo of international prominence
+1. Widely Spoken and language of international prominence

-French is one of the few languages taught in every nation of the world and is also among the most widely used languages of the United Nations Organization (UN), the African Union, and other organizations.
-The widespread of French has created many beautiful French dialects, accents, varieties, and creoles around the planet.
+French is one of the few languages taught in every nation of the world and is among the most widely used languages of the United Nations Organization (UN), the African Union, and other organizations.

 2. An inspiring career language and Job opportunity

-Most of the companies operating in the aeronautic, automotive, banking and finance, hotel management, international trade, journalism and media, education, luxury goods, and retailing sectors, demand French as a prerequisite for recruitment.
+Most companies operating in the aeronautic, automotive, banking and finance, hotel management, international trade, journalism and media, education, luxury goods, and retailing sectors demand French as a prerequisite for recruitment.

-A knowledge of French opens the doors of High-paying language jobs in a wide array of French companies, namely, L’Oreal, BIC, Atari, Axa, BNP Paribas, Orange, Airbus, Alstom, Alcatel, Louis Vuitton, Chanel, Lacoste, Michelin, Christian Dior, Carrefour, Peugeot, Michelin and many more.
+A knowledge of French opens the doors of High-paying language jobs in several French companies, namely, L’Oreal, BIC, Atari, Axa, BNP Paribas, Orange, Airbus, Alstom, Alcatel, Louis Vuitton, Chanel, Lacoste, Michelin, Christian Dior, Carrefour, Peugeot, Michelin and many more.